CapybaraIcons/orange-icons/README.md

 # What is orange icons?

-Orange icons is free, open-source icon pack designed with flexibility in mind.
+Orange icons is a free, open-source icon pack designed with flexibility in mind.

 ## ✨ Features